tidyverse/tidyverse.org/content/blog/ggplot2-3-4-0-size-to-linewidth/index.md

 ### The fix

 There are a few things you need to do to update the old code but they are all pretty benign.
-The changes are commented in the code below and will also be discussed afterwards
+The changes are commented in the code below and will also be discussed afterwards.

 <div class="highlight">